alat-rights/alana-utilities/docs/README.md

 - Easy color print: `alana.red`, `alana.green`, `alana.blue`, `alana.yellow`, `alana.cyan`.
 Try `alana.green("Hello!")`
 - Easy pretty print with Sonnet (or an Anthropic model of your choice): `alana.pretty_print`.
 Try `alana.pretty_print(t.arange(16, device='cpu').reshape(2,2,4))`
 - Make it easier to use the Anthropic API:
   - `alana.gen`, for easy Claude generations.
 Try `alana.gen(user="Hello, Claude!")`.
-You can pass in a `messages` parameter either in place of or together with a `user` parameter.
+You can pass in a `messages` parameter (a list of anthropic.types.MessageParams) either in place of or together with a `user` parameter.
+  - `alana.respond`, easily appending a user message to a list of MessageParams!
   - `alana.gen_examples`, `alana.gen_examples_list` for generating few-shot examples.
   - `alana.gen_prompt`, for easy prompt generation (meta-prompt).
   - `alana.get_xml`, for using regex to get XML tag contents from model outputs. ⚠️ Regex parsing of XML may be unreliable!
   - `alana.remove_xml` to strip certain XML tag-enclosed content from a string (along with the tags).
 This is primarily intended to get rid of "<reasoning>...</reasoning>" strings. ⚠️ Regex parsing of XML may be unreliable!
-  - `alana.respond`, easily appending a user message to a list of MessageParams!
 - A bunch of aliases (Try: `alana.few_shot`, `alana.n_shot`, or `alana.xml`)

 ## Testing